m-mohammadi1/petro-project/Workflow.md

 - add auth, truck, order module folders

 #### 3. add Auth module
+- use laravel-sanctum for auth
 - a command to create superuser of system
 - superuser can create company with an admin user
 - admin user can create multiple users with defined roles
 - each user can have access to different modules by the role
-- users can login and see the dashboard page
+- users can log in and see the dashboard page

 #### 4. add truck management module
 - admin can create trucks for company